ldecaro/redrive-s3-sqs-lambda/README.md

 ## Testing

-We need to invoke a lambda sending a payload with parameters.
-There are two options of payload depending if you want to create PUT events for files from a given prefix or if you wan to provide the keys.
+Invoke a lambda passing parameters through a payload file.
+There are two types of payload that can be sent to the lambda.
+You can choose between scanning files based on a s3 prefix (payload.json) or using keys (payload-keys.json).

-1. Update the payload.json or payload-keys.json depending on your use case.
+1. Update the file payload.json or payload-keys.json depending on your use case.

 If using file `payload.json`:
 - s3Prefix is your bucketName or bucketName/folder;